jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 - learning on the job from old code and emulating habits they observe
 - never having been made aware of the available tools and techniques
 - not keeping up to date with language/package developments
+- not investing time into writing good code, often due to placing priorities elsewhere.

 The intent of developing this short course, _RSE Skills (in Python)_, is to educate individuals in some basic software engineering principles that they can carry forward